This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Bulking of Sand”.

 a) Keeps on increasing with moisture content

-b) Increases till a certain point and then decreases
+b) Increases to a certain point and then decreases

 c) Keeps on decreasing with moisture content

-d) Decreases till a certain point and then increases
+d) Decreases to a certain point and then increases

 Explanation: The volume i.e. bulking increases as sand absorbs moisture.
 At about 6- 10%, the film starts breaking and the volume reduces.
 If sand absorbs further moisture, no bulking takes place.